-Two Brno landmarks — the Špilberk fortress, which for centuries served as a Habsburg prison and is now the city museum, and the Gothic Cathedral of St Peter and St Paul — stand on adjacent hills.
+Two Brno landmarks — the Špilberk fortress, which served as a Habsburg prison for centuries and is now the city museum, and the Gothic Cathedral of St Peter and St Paul — stand on adjacent hills.
 Below the cathedral is the Old Town.
 It’s worth climbing the tower of the Old City Hall for the views.

 While Brno is a bustling industrial heartland, the historical centre is intriguing.

-Tourist information centre is located at Nádražní 8 (just opposite of the main station entrance) and Radnická 2 (Old town hall).
-Open daily from 9AM–5PM. (www.ticbrno.cz)
+The tourist information centre is located at Nádražní 8 (just opposite of the main station entrance) and Radnická 2 (Old town hall).
+Open daily from 9 AM–5 PM. (www.ticbrno.cz)